 The above image was made at dawn at Milford Sound on the south island of New Zealand.
 The exposure required was 105 seconds at an aperture of f/11 at ISO 100 on my Sony A7Rii camera.

-As it is I feel the image explores the dualities of texture and smoothness, drama and tranquility quite well.
+I feel the final result explores the dualities of texture and smoothness, drama and tranquility quite well.

 Practice Brings Certainty To Your Photography

-Pain is often the best teacher.
-It’s your choice whether you decide to experience pain associated with the production of poorly conducted test images or, for example, after messing up photographs made of Mount Everest under a clear, moonlit sky.
+It’s your choice whether you decide to experience pain associated with the production of poorly conducted test images or, for example, after messing up photographs made of Mount Everest under a clear, night sky.

 If you'd like help with your photography, through a specially designed one-to-one private photography session, feel free to contact me directly.